publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch6A/schIII/ptA/m__us_usc_t42_s283g.md

             (C) The development of improved screening techniques.

-            (D) Basic and clinical research for the development and evaluation of new treatments, including new biological agents.
+            (D) Basic and clinical research for the development and evaluation of new treatments, including new biological agents and new clinical interventions to improve the health of those with muscular dystrophy.

             (E) Information and education programs for health care professionals and the public.